Metamora Township High School: Issues and controversies

-A large food fight in May 2009, on the last day for senior students, involved about 75 students, 60 of which were seniors.
-Several students other than seniors were suspended.
+A large food fight in May 2009, on the last day for senior students, involved about 75 students, 60 of whom were seniors.
+Several students, other than seniors, were suspended.
 Seniors who were known to have participated were not allowed to participate in the formal graduation ceremony.

-Between the 2017 and 2018 school years, a short, inappropriate film was created by a group of freshman students (Class of 2021).
-The video contained explicate and derogatory terms regarding African-Americans.
-A single female student was responsible for sending this video to an African-American classmate, which sparked outrage among that student's family, the school's faculty, and an older African-American student who later confronted the male students in the video.
-The immediate course of action that Metamora took was to suspend all students involved: the group who created the video as well as the student who lashed out because of it.
-The central victim's family was on the verge of a lawsuit with the school for two months, but charges were dropped when the student most responsible was expelled.
-Because of the event, Metamora received one or more bomb threats within that same school year.

 Campus

 The school is located on Madison Street in northern Metamora.
 It is bordered to the south by residential housing, to the west by a student parking lot, and to the east by McBride and Shoff, Inc. and Illinois Route 89.
 To the north, the grounds comprise a large athletic complex, consisting of an outdoor track and football stadium (known as Malone Field), baseball and softball fields, and concrete tennis courts, along with practice fields for football and soccer.

 The three-level building is divided into hallways and wings, each organized by the function it serves.
 The school's west portion houses three gymnasiums, a cafeteria, and an auditorium.
 The school's central portion, housing a library along with most of its classrooms and administrative offices, forms a two-story "H" with both levels following a similar layout.
 The building's east portion sits at a level between the first and second floors, resembling a split-level design, and houses metal, wood, and automotive shops.
 Two elevators make every classroom accessible to those with physical disabilities.